bryopsida/pi-monger/README.md

 ## TODOs

 - [ ] Add test pipeline where pull runs on main, and then tries to run the pull on incoming branch, use multipass
+- [ ] Add instructions for providing secrets/vaults to plays with cloud-init
-- [ ] Add instructions to run initial ansible-pull
+- [x] Add instructions to run initial ansible-pull
-- [ ] Add instructions on how to add ansible-pull to sdcard cloud-init to run ansible-pull on first boot
+- [x] Add instructions on how to add ansible-pull to sdcard cloud-init to run ansible-pull on first boot
-- [ ] Implement update system role
+- [x] Implement update system role
-- [ ] Implement auto pull role that sets up recurring ansible-pulls to the same play on a cron
+- [x] Implement auto pull role that sets up recurring ansible-pulls to the same play on a cron
-- [ ] Implement nodejs role for installing and maintaining a node.js lts version
+- [x] Implement nodejs role for installing and maintaining a node.js lts version
+- [x] Implement role that uses complianceascode security content and oscap to harden system
+- [x] Implement java role for installing and maintaining a java install
+- [ ] Implement node-red role that installs node-red and takes patches on cron
+- [ ] Implement monitoring role that reports system information to an external system
+- [ ] Implement envoy role that installs reverse proxy
+- [ ] Implement cloudflared role
+- [ ] Implement guacamole role

 ## Running initial ansible-pull